 Dingwall, who would have turned 51 on Dec.
 26, was in his office on the second floor when the fire broke out.
 Fire Department personnel found him there unconscious as they conducted a “primary search” of the second floor of the building.
 The release said firefighters “experienced heavy smoke and heat conditions” during the search.
 Dingwall was treated on-scene by paramedics and transported to Atlantic General Hospital, where he later succumbed to his injuries.

 The Office of the Chief Medical Examiner of Maryland ruled that Dingwall’s death was a homicide caused by smoke inhalation, the release said, and that Sterner’s was “suicide by way of thermal burns and smoke inhalation.”

 The rector’s funeral was held Dec.
 3 at nearby St. Peter’s Lutheran Church.
 The church had also hosted a prayer service the day after the fire for the members of St. Paul’s and the Ocean City community.
-A television station’s coverage of the fire and the prayer service is here.

 The Baltimore Sun reported that the Rev. Heather E. Cook, canon to the ordinary in the Diocese of Easton, said Dingwall might have died while trying to save church records on a laptop from his office.
 Dingwall had been rector of the church for eight years.

 The Sun also reported that court records show that Sterner had a lengthy arrest record in Ocean City for charges that included misdemeanor assault, alcohol violations and marijuana possession, though many of the charges were dropped.
 The last address listed for him in court records was an Ocean City trailer park; other court documents indicated that he was homeless.
 It was unclear whether Sterner was a food bank client, the paper said.